gjermundgaraba/bjaanes.github.io/_posts/2016-06-01-how-to-migrate-your-wordpress-blog-to-jekyll.md

 1. Select Add New Plugin
 2. Search for Jekyll-Exporter
 3. Install It
-4. Click it in the tools menu
+4. Click on it in the tools menu

 I have even create two screenshots for you!